-- In 2014 alone, Monona Terrace generated \$36.5 million in economic benefit to Madison, Dane County, and the State of Wisconsin - Annual revenues of \$4,298,999 - Monona Catering donated 7,500 pounds of food to local food pantries - Over 110,000 meals were served - 100% of all guests say they would return to Monona Terrace for their next event - Monona Terrace has directly created 1,100 jobs - Monona Terrace presents, on average, two free community events per week - Volunteers logged in 5,478 hours supporting tourism and community programs
+- Monona Terrace has generated an average of \$42 million in economic benefit per year to Madison, Dane County, and the State of Wisconsin over the past 10 years. - Monona Catering annually donates approximately 6,500 pounds of food to local food pantries and diverts 19 tons of pre-consumer food from the waste-stream for composting. - 100% of surveyed guests say they would return to Monona Terrace for their next event - Monona Terrace has directly created 1,100 jobs - Monona Terrace presents community events that serve approximately 50,000 people each year. - Volunteers log an average of 3,000 hours per year supporting tourism and community programs.